meti78/NLP/README.md

-Implementation of Natural Language Processing on restaurant reviews using Gaussian naive bayes // p.s. dataset is uploaded
+Implementation of Natural Language Processing on restaurant reviews using Gaussian naive bayes \n p.s. dataset is uploaded